soonpohchua91/capstone/README.md

 The main objective of this project lies in the Streamlit API, which allows users to check their posts prior to submitting them online.
 The API can be assessed via this [link](https://soonpohchua91-streamlit-test-streamlit-app-j6eb7g.streamlit.app/).

-The Streamlit API has three main components:
+The Streamlit API has three components in total:

 ### 4.1 Pre-Trained Emotion Model